Five groups that classify all living things

 The most common chipmunks are the red coloured chipmunks with light brown stripes on their back.
 These are North American chipmunks.
 Chipmunks are also becoming more popular as pets.

 The chipmunk plays a vital within the forest eco-system which the chipmunk inhabits through the dispersing of seeds when the chipmunk eats the fruits and berries that the forest plants produce and the chipmunk chews on the wood of plant stalks and tree trunks which disperses the spores from the plant into the surrounding forest.

 Chipmunks construct extensive underground burrows which can be more than 3.5 m in length and these chipmunk burrows often have several well-concealed entrances to keep the chipmunk burrow a secret from unwanted predators.
-Within the chipmunk burrow the chipmunk sleeping quarters are kept extremely clean as the chipmunks keep nut shells and feces stored in separate refuse tunnels.
+Within the chipmunk burrow, the chipmunk sleeping quarters are kept extremely clean as the chipmunks keep nut shells and faeces stored in separate refuse tunnels.

 Update your Chipmunk phobia filter.

 Learn how you can use or cite the Chipmunk article in your website content, school work and other projects.